Show the customer entry point

 The brand experience can still leave staff with cleanup.

-The dashboard shows order context before downstream work begins.
+The dashboard shows order details before picking, delivery or invoicing begins.

 Pick buyers that represent easy adoption and the accounts most likely to need support.